 How to use apples to ripen other produce

 The good news about ethylene gas is that you can harness it for your benefit.
 Avocados, pears, and stone fruits are notorious for taking forever to ripen.
-If you’ve purchased fruit that’s under-ripe and you want to eat it soon, store it next to your apples to speed up the process.
-Just be sure to check the ripeness periodically throughout the day since, depending on the ripeness of your apples, it may only take a few hours to fully ripen your fruit.
+If you’ve purchased underripe fruit and you want to eat it soon, store it next to your apples to speed up the process.

 Other produce that gives off ethylene gas

 Apples aren’t the only ones that give off ethylene gas.
-Other fruits can also have ripening effects, and therefore should be stored in the same way as apples when possible.
+Other fruits can also have ripening effects, and therefore, should be stored in the same way as apples when possible.
 These fruits include:

 - Bananas